mrkkrp/philosophy-notes/elbow-room-dennett/notes.md

   information in order to avoid being controlled by the way it is filtered.
 * All things considered we are entitled to want a bit of “radical freedom” in order to remain in control, avoid being too fully understood.
+* Counterbalancing the perennial persuasiveness of the ideal of freedom as *obeying the dictates of reason* is the subterranean unattractiveness of the selfsame idea.
+There seems in it no room for spontaneity, for whim, for individuality, for art.
+* The apparent conflict (expressed by Rilke) between the ideal of spontaneity and the ideal of rational deliberation is an illusion.
+While no one of sound mind would choose a totally chaotic policy of decision and deliberation, it is equally true that the purest devotee of reason will be led, by that very devotion, to a policy that includes a fair measure of “letting yourself go” (MK: in order to made a decision when a proper analysis is not possible or would take too long, to behave in a less predictable way so as to avoid being controlled by others, etc.).
+* Determinism in itself does not erode control.
+Deterministic systems are able to control themselves.
+If we are also deterministic systems, we need not on that account fear that we cannot be in control of ourselves and our destinies.
+* The past does not control us.
+Casual links are not enough for control.
+  There must be an agent with desires to exercise control and feedback for informing that agent.